conestogac-acsit/SENG8130-Software-Quality-Applications-Lab/src/docs.md

-#  EnrollmentDashboard Interface Documentation
+#  ChartDashboard Interface Documentation

-This document outlines the props, data types, component behavior, and structure for the `EnrollmentDashboard` component.
+This document outlines the props, data types, component behavior, and structure for the `ChartDashboard` component.

 ---

-##  Objective3_KeyResultX: Visualize Enrollment Data
+##  Objective3_Keyresult1: Visualize Enrollment Data
 > Build an interactive dashboard to compare student enrollment statuses from GitHub and Microsoft Loop.

 **Features:**